 The Cinema at Tramshed - click here for listings and to buy tickets online.
-Films include Boy and IT plus Vertigo and Mother
+Films include Death of Stalin and Edward Scissorhands

 Email your local events to firstname.lastname@example.org.
 For regular events, meetings and classes - including a listing for Grangetown Library Hub - see our directory.

 Repair cafe is on hand to help